BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 initialized elsewhere that tells PyDO how to create a database connection.

+If the database supports schemas, like alter versions of PostgreSQL, the schema name can be specified by setting the ``schema`` attribute.
+When PyDO then generates SQL referring to this table, it will qualify it with the schema name.
+By default, ``schema`` is ``None`` and there will be no such qualification.
+(The method that returns the actual qualified tablename is ``getTable()``.)

 The ``table`` attribute is simply the name of the table, view, or table-like entity (set function, for instance).
-If the database supports schemas, like later version of PostgreSQL, the schema name can be included here, if desired (e.g., ``myschema.mytable``).
+By default, you can leave this out if the name of the class is the name of the table; in this case, ``cls.table`` will be None, but ``cls.getTable()`` will return a name, possibly schema-qualified, made by coercing the class name to lowercase.
+If you don't want to allow this behavior, you can suppress it by setting the class attribute ``_guess_tablename`` to ``False``.

 The ``fields`` attribute should be a tuple or list of either ``Field`` instances (of which ``Sequence`` and ``Unique`` are subclasses),